Hydrogen bromide: Inorganic chemistry

+By contrast, use of hydrobromic acid gives the hexahydrate FeBr2*(H2O)6.

 Industrial preparation

 Hydrogen bromide (along with hydrobromic acid) is produced by combining hydrogen and bromine at temperatures between 200 and 400 °C. The reaction is typically catalyzed by platinum or asbestos.

 Laboratory synthesis

 HBr can be prepared by distillation of a solution of sodium bromide or potassium bromide with phosphoric acid or sulfuric acid: